 Horolma Pamjav, Ábel Fóthi, Dániel Dudás, Erzsébet Fóthi: Similar or a little different?
 Two Hungarian-speaking populations in the Hungarian-Slavic contact zone

-Abstracts of presentations and posters from our colleagues can be read in this pdf file.
+Abstracts of presentations and posters from our colleagues are available in this pdf file.